Creating a smoother equipment checkout process for YSDN

 Wireframes were incredibly useful during this phase of the process as the team had been working semi-seperately on their own use cases at this point.
 By wireframing together, we were able to come back together and quickly figure out an adaptable dashboard system that works for all three user groups: students, monitors and administrators

 Our group had the opportunity to meet and test these different types of users, including students, monitors and administrators with our proposed solution.
 These testing sessions included 6 students, 2 monitors, and 1 administrator and allowed us to receive a lot of valuable feedback and insight.
-We gained a lot of unique perspectives on the problem space through this.
+We were able to gain a lot of unique perspectives on the problem space through this, and overall learn more about how the product would better suit user needs.

 After a long three months, our final solution is a collective effort that helps create a platform capable of making several significant improvements to the current rental program of YSDN.
 For monitors (the user group I was responsible for), this new system is an invaluable step up from what they currently have in many different ways: